 Polymer Clay and Metalsmithing: Make Bright, Fun Tab-Set Pendants

-Here’s another fun project by our guest blogger and jewelry maker, Laurel Nathanson.
+Here’s a fun project by our guest blogger and jewelry maker, Laurel Nathanson.
 I love the brightly colored pop-art, comic-book feel of these pieces, as well as the combo of metal and polymer clay.
-I really enjoy seeing how jewelry designers continue to find artistic ways to use polymer clay in jewelry.
+I really enjoy seeing how jewelry designers continue to find next-level ways to use “crafty” polymer clay in art jewelry!

 Just in time for summer break, this is a great jewelry-making project for kids to enjoy with a parent or guardian.
 The kiddos can make the polymer clay pebbles (older kids might even design their own back plate), and a grown-up can do the annealing, sawing, and filing.
 Here’s how to make them.